 Growing a lettuce garden

 To get a jump start on the lettuce harvest, I cover my early spring garden beds with fabric or plastic covered mini tunnels.
 These capture solar energy and protect from cool temperatures and frost.
+Using a mini hoop tunnel lets me plant lettuce 3 to 4 weeks earlier in the season.

 How to plant lettuce seeds